 More broadly, it is worth remembering that the pickups you use have a significant impact on your tone.
 And of all of the modifications listed here, I would argue that changing your pickups to be closer to those that Johnson used will have the greatest impact on your tone.

 Part of what made Johnson’s Strat unusual is that its body was made with sassafras wood.
-Apparently in around 1953, Leo Fender acquired some sassafras, which he used on a number of instruments in 1953 and 1954.
+Apparently in around 1953, Leo Fender acquired some sassafras wood.
+And he used this on a number of instruments that were built in 1953 and 1954.
 Virginia was one of those instruments.